Tohoku University has taken first place in the 2021 Times Higher Education Japan University Rankings.

-Kyoto has about 22,000 students at undergraduate and postgraduate levels and has 10 faculties, 16 graduate schools, 13 research institutes and 21 research and educational centres.
+Kyoto University has about 22,000 students, 10 faculties, 18 graduate schools, 13 research institutes and 21 research and educational centres.

-The university was initially constructed of colleges in law, medicine, letters, and science and engineering.
+The university was initially made up of colleges in law, medicine, letters, and science and engineering.
 Within two years, the university opened a library and a hospital.
-Later, it established faculties in economics, agriculture and humanities and the first graduate school was launched in the mid-20th century.
+Later, it established faculties in economics, agriculture and humanities, and the first graduate school was launched in the mid-20th century.

-The institution has produced a number of successful researchers including 10 Nobel prizewinners, two Fields medallists and one Gauss prizewinner.
+The institution has produced a number of successful researchers, including 11 Nobel prizewinners, two Fields medallists and one Gauss Prize winner.